Reverse & Treat Gum Disease

 Periodontal care is usually treated with a deep cleaning (also known as scaling & root planing).
 This treatment is the best way to reverse the early stages of gum disease and prevent your condition from getting worse.
 Proper oral hygiene, including brushing twice per day and flossing once per day, is usually enough to prevent gum disease.
 However, if you do develop gum disease, brushing and flossing alone will not be enough to remove the bacteria that are causing the disease.

 Gum disease occurs when plaque, bacteria, and tartar collect underneath your gums and cause them to pull away from your teeth.
 Once this happens, it is not possible to clean these areas on your own, so you will need the help of a dentist.
 If you get periodontal treatment from Dr. Cash during the first stage of gum disease, you will be able to completely reverse its effects.
-If you think you may have gum disease, contact the team at Pearl Dental Studio for a consultation.
+If you think you may have gum disease, contact y for a consultation.

 Signs & Symptoms

 Recognizing Gum Disease

 The symptoms exhibited by the first stage of gum disease (gingivitis) typically include bleeding when brushing and flossing, discoloration of the gums, inflamed or “puffy” gums, and increased sensitivity to heat, cold, and pressure.